angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 ## Why is this migration necessary?

-These changes synchronize the values of these options with new projects.
 This provides improvements to supportability and the long-term sustainment of projects.

 For the functionality that executes on Node.js, such as universal and protractor, the new settings